Diamond Peer Teachers Program

 - Have a cumulative GPA 3.25 at the time of application.

-- Have earned 60 credit hours by end of the semester in which they are applying.
+- Have completed at least two years of college-level study by end of the semester in which they are applying.

 - Have earned at least an A- in the course for which they are applying to be a Peer Teacher.

-- Attendance at the required all-day Peer Teaching Institute.
+- Attendance at the required all-day Peer Teaching Institute held the Friday before the semester begins.

 - Have identified a full-time Temple faculty member who has agreed to serve as their faculty mentor and in whose class they will peer teach.